 Digital engagement is an important factor in the equation.
 A growing number of patients of all ages depend on smartphones, tablets and other digital tools to stay connected with the world around them, and healthcare should be no exception.
 The ability to communicate through one’s preferred channel facilitates access to personal healthcare information, scheduling and more.
 Access to technologies, and the ability to use them, can no longer be viewed as luxuries; because such tools are necessary for effective patient engagement, technological access and know-how could well be considered an SDOH.

 COVID-19, which has not disappeared but rather continued to morph, served as a catalyst for innovation while highlighting the importance and viability of holistic, virtual and community-based care.
-These developments have added to the momentum driving healthcare’s shift to VBC payment models from traditional fee-for-service models
+These developments have added to the momentum driving healthcare’s shift to VBC payment models and a growing focus on change management strategies.

 Shortages of physicians, nurses and other clinicians, and the stress and burnout that have exacerbated these shortages, have heightened the need for operational efficiencies.
 Automation is one way to improve such efficiencies.